Tuvalu Food Guide

 Cultural Significance:

-Outer islands preserve authentic Tuvaluan food culture with recipes and techniques passed through generations, facing existential threat from rising seas.
+The outer islands hold onto Tuvaluan food culture in its oldest form, with recipes and techniques handed down over generations, all of it now under threat from rising seas.

 Signature Dishes: